MERNCraft/css-only-games-1/README.md

   opacity: 1;
 }
 ```
 Does this solve the problem that you just created?
 No. But if you place a copy of the  element`<p>You have clicked on <span>/</span> circles.</p>` back at the end, everything works fine,  at least in this final position.
-This _suggests_ that the order in which rulesets appear _in the CSS file_ **does not** affect the order in which a `counter` is incremented.
+This _suggests_ that the order in which rules appear _in the CSS file_ **does not** affect the order in which a `counter` is incremented.

 But don't let this give you a false sense of security.
 As Mr Weasley said: "Never trust something that can think for itself if you can't see where it keeps its brain".